Linear Tape-Open

-Upon introduction, LTO Ultrium rapidly defined the super tape market segment and has consistently been the best-selling super tape format.
-LTO is widely used with small and large computer systems, especially for backup.

-History
+Cartridges contain hundreds of meters of half-inch (12.65 mm) wide tape media wound onto a single reel.
+The first generation LTO cartridge was released in 2000 and stored 0.1 TB of data.
+With each new generation, the capacity has increased, while maintaining the same physical size cartridge.

+Mechanisms (a.k.a. tape drives, streamers, transports) extract the tape from the cartridge and spool it up on a second reel in the mechanism, reading or writing data as the tape moves between reels.
+Robotic libraries exist that can hold hundreds or thousands of LTO cartridges and dozens of mechanisms.

+In contrast to other non-tape data storage formats, LTO offers high-capacity removable cartridges with a lower cost per TB and better long term stability.
+As an overall system, LTO requires significantly less electrical power per TB and includes builtin technologies useful for data interchange and safe-keeping, like LTFS, WORM, encryption and data compression.

+Historical context

-Starting in the 1950s, half-inch (12.7 mm) magnetic tape on open reels has been used for data storage since the 1950s, starting with the IBM 7 track and later IBM 9 track.
+Half-inch (12.65 mm) wide magnetic tape has been used for data storage since the 1950s, starting with the open reel formats IBM 7-track and later IBM 9-track.

-In the mid-1980s, IBM and DEC put this kind of tape into a single reel, enclosed cartridge.
-Although the physical tape was nominally the same size, the technologies and intended markets were significantly different and there was no compatibility between them.
-IBM called its format the 3480 (after the 3480, the one product that used it) and designed it to meet the demanding requirements of its mainframe products.
-DEC originally called theirs CompacTape, but later it was renamed DLT and sold to Quantum Corporation.
+In the mid-1980s, smaller, enclosed, single-reel cartridge formats were developed by IBM and DEC.
+Although the physical tape was nominally the same width in these new formats and the preceding open-reel formats, the technologies and intended markets were significantly different and there was no compatibility between them.
+The IBM 3480 tape format was designed to meet the demanding requirements of its mainframe products.
+DEC's CompacTape was targeted at a broader market, including minicomputers and smaller systems.

+Later on, it was renamed Digital Linear Tape (DLT) and eventually sold to Quantum Corporation.

 In the late 1980s, Exabyte's Data8 format, derived from Sony's dual-reel cartridge 8 mm video format, saw some popularity, especially with UNIX systems.
 Sony followed this success with their own now-discontinued 8 mm data format, Advanced Intelligent Tape (AIT).

 By the late 1990s, Quantum's DLT and Sony's AIT were the leading options for high-capacity tape storage for PC servers and UNIX systems.
-These technologies were (and still are) tightly controlled by their owners.
-Consequently, there was little competition between vendors and the prices were relatively high.
+These technologies were tightly controlled by their owners and consequently, there was little to no competition between vendors and the prices were relatively high.

+Birth of LTO

-To counter this, IBM, HP and Seagate formed the LTO Consortium, which introduced a more open format focusing on the same mid-range market segment.
+Seeing an opportunity, IBM, HP and Seagate formed the LTO Consortium, which introduced a more open format focusing on the same mid-range market segment.
 Much of the technology is an extension of the work done by IBM at its Tucson lab during the previous 20 years.
-Initial plans called for two LTO formats: Ultrium with half-inch tape on a single reel, optimized for high capacity, and Accelis with 8 mm tape on dual reels, optimized for low latency.

-In 2000, and around the time of the release of LTO-1, Seagate's magnetic tape division was spun off as Seagate Removable Storage Solutions, later renamed Certance, which was subsequently acquired by Quantum.
+In 2000, and around the time of the release of LTO-1, Seagate's magnetic tape division was spun off as Seagate Removable Storage Solutions, renamed Certance in 2003, and subsequently acquired by Quantum in 2004.